Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 ## Vimeo

+(This year)

 Number of videos uploaded daily  : 350,000

 Hours of contents uploaded every minute: 60